-St. Lucie County hosted stakeholder engagement meetings beginning in March 2023 to introduce and elicit feedback on resilience planning and data-driven vulnerability assessment.
-This included three community workshops conducted in May 2025 to present the results of the St. Lucie RVA.
+St. Lucie County hosted more than a dozen engagement sessions within the community beginning in March 2023 to introduce the upcoming vulnerability assessment and resilience planning efforts.
+Three community workshops were conducted between April and June 2025 to present the results of the St. Lucie RVA.
+[Placeholder]

 The purpose of these meetings was to allow the public to enter a dialogue where they were able to ask questions and provide community-specific input on the results of the analyses as well as the methodologies and assumptions.
 During these meetings, the County conducted exercises encouraging the public to identify areas of flooding and the critical assets important to them as part of the adaptation strategy development.
 Figure 2-3 and Figure 2-4 exhibit examples of the outputs derived from the input provided by participants during these public workshops.
-Please see Appendix B for the comprehensive results of the public workshops.

 Figure 2-3.
-May 2025 Public Workshop Interactive Survey Question #1
+April 2025 Public Workshop Interactive Survey Question #1

 Figure 2-4.
-May 2025 Public Workshop Interactive Survey Question #2
+April 2025 Public Workshop Interactive Survey Question #2